PlatONnetwork/docs/docs/在线MTool使用手册.md

 **Step1.
 Download MTool installation package**

-On the online machine, copy the link <https://7w6qnuo9se.s3.eu-central-1.amazonaws.com/mtool/mtool-setup/0.13.1/mtool-setup.exe> or <http://47.91.153.183/mtool/mtool-setup/0.13.1/mtool-setup.exe> to the browser and download the MTool installation package.
+On the online machine, copy the link http://download.platon.network/platon/mtool/windows/0.15.1/mtool-setup.exe  to the browser and download the MTool installation package.

 **Step2.
 Install MTool**